neurodebian/testkraut/doc/source/spec.rst

 For any test type, a test can be marked as an expected failure by adding a field ``shouldfail`` and setting its value to ``true``.

+An optional field ``id`` can be used to assign a meaningful identifier to a subtest that is used in the test protocol.
+If no ``id`` is given, as subtest's index in the tests array is used as identifier.

 ``type``: ``shell``
 -------------------